khalilahmed97/TaskManagerApp/README.md

 # Task Management App
-The Task Management Application built with a MERN stack (MongoDB, Express.js, React, Node.js).
+The Task Management Application is built with a MERN stack (MongoDB, Express.js, React, Node.js).
 The app allows users to create, manage, and organize their Tasks.